aseem2625/PureJS-HTML5Game/README.md

 But if you wish to learn then you can learn a lot from other completed parts.

 # To test the game
-https://dl.dropboxusercontent.com/u/63965573/Pure%20JS%20Game/My%20Canvas%20Game.html
+Hey don't forget to press 'Y' to start the game https://dl.dropboxusercontent.com/u/63965573/Pure%20JS%20Game/My%20Canvas%20Game.html

 # Roadmap: